krixik-ai/krixik-docs/docs/index.md

 # Welcome to Krixik Documentation!

-If you're seeking the main Krixik repo on GitHub, please [click here](https://github.com/krixik-ai/krixik-cli).
+If you're seeking the Krixik cli repo on GitHub, please [click here](https://github.com/krixik-ai/krixik-cli).

 ## Table of Contents